Youngtechie/Rebus-Puzzles_webpage/README.md

 ![npm install](./screenshots/20.png)

 Wait for the installation to finish.
-You should get this:
+You should get something like this:

 ![npm installed](./screenshots/21.png)